pceeb/UCLA_Spring_2019/Term_project/The_vignette_week9.md

   * __June 14th at Midnight__
   * No need to submit anything, we know where your repositories are....
   * Before submission archive a version of your program in Zenodo https://zenodo.org/deposit/new
-    * Download the final version of your repository and compress it
+    * Download the final version of your repository and compress it.
-    * Upload it to Zenodo.
+    * Upload the compressed repository to Zenodo.
 You will need to make an account first.
+Please follow Zenodo's instructions for uploading files.
     * After you submit your program you will get a digital object identifier (DOI). ["This is a unique alphanumeric string assigned by a registration agency (the International DOI Foundation) to identify content and provide a persistent link to its location on the Internet.""](https://www.apastyle.org/learn/faqs/what-is-doi)
     * Add this DOI to your repository in a section called __Citing <your program name>__ so that people can cite your program if they use it. e.g.
-    ```
+    `
       __Citing ranacapa__
       doi: 10.5281/zenodo.1464285
-    ```
+    `

 ---